 The Company's investments that have original maturities greater than 90 days have been classified as available-for-sale securities in accordance with U.S. GAAP.
-Marketable securities are categorized on the Consolidated Balance Sheet as marketable securities, as appropriate.
+Marketable securities are categorized on the Consolidated Balance Sheet as "Marketable securities" within the short-term or long-term classification, as appropriate.